stueytaytay/coffee-shop/docs/05-developer-notes.md

 I opted to use Livewire for ease of implementation, front end reactivity and validation

+Added a confirmation message if the user tries to leave a settings (Coffee Types or Shipping Partners) page after making changes and not saving

+Added a basic "Load More" pagination

 - Sales

 New sales and previous sales are segmented into different Livewire components and blade templates